quasoft/qbedict-mobile/README.md

 How to build?
 -------------

-Note that, when using Intel XDK, the actual build process is not done on your development PC, but in the cloud.
+Note that, when using Intel(R) XDK, the actual build process is not done on your development PC, but in the cloud.
 The steps described below just prepare you for the build process.

 Instructions are provided only for Windows 8.1.
 Procedure for building on other platforms is similar.

 ### Requirements

-* Intel XDK version 2366 or newer
+* Intel(R) XDK version 2366 or newer
 * git
 * node.js
     * request